lightheaded/tom.readme/templates/performance-review.md

     - If not all were completed, why so?
     - Which goals were the best?
 Which types of the goals you will keep using?
 Which you will ditch?
     - Did you look at your goals frequently?
 If not, why so?
     - Did you feel engaged to your goals throughout the year in retrospect?
+- [ ] Please write down answers to all of the questions below
+    - What is your learning strategy?
+Do you feel that you acquire enough new knowledge?
+Do you actively follow any information sources?
+Is that enough or do you feel you sometimes lack creative ideas and approaches to problems?
+    - What has been biggest productivity booster for you during last period?
+    - What should you do to achieve same things with less time?
+    - What should your team lead do for our team to achieve same things with less time?
+    - What should you do to achieve same things with less time?
+    - What should your team lead do for our team to achieve greater results with same time?
+    - What is the new innovative thing you would like to bring into our team the next period?

 ## The present